penafieljlm/inquisitor/README.md

 After implementing the above methods, make sure you set the `REPOSITORY`, `ASSET_CLASS`, and `OBJECT_ID` variables on the bottom of your asset's source code.

-## Contact
+## Contact and Notes

 The scan mode isn't fully tested because of quotas concerning the search engines involved.
-Also, this project was made in a rush so there might be a lot of problems lying around.
+Also, this project was made in a rush as part of a week-long hackaton challenge so there might be a lot of problems lying around.
 Please create an issue ticket or contact me at penafieljlm@gmail.com if you find a bug or have some questions.

+## Future Developments

+I should probably add a filter feature to dump and classify (especially classify, so classifications can be made en masse, e.g. "reject all hosts under fb.com" or something like that).